GoogleCloudPlatform/click-to-deploy/k8s/django/README.md

 To learn more about Django, view the [Django website](https://www.djangoproject.com/).

-This application uses NGINX as a web server, it is configured to serve static content and as a gateway to a UWSGI deployment along with Django project.
+This application uses NGINX as a web server, it is configured to serve static content and as a gateway to an UWSGI deployment along with Django project.

 Django website is automatically created in startup and hosted in a NFS deployment.